-Since $| \Vec{a}_{\text{RR}} |$ is smaller than the Newtonian 2-body acceleration by a factor of $v^5$, this is referred to as a 2.5PN term in the PN framework, where the order counting is done in powers of $v^{2}$.
-Furthermore, one can perform a sanity check by taking the test particle limit $\eta \rightarrow 0$ and find that the RR acceleration vanishes, which is consistent with the fact that to LO in perturbation theory, a test particle will move on a geodesic.
-With this estimate in hand, the RR timescale scales is
+Since $| \Vec{a}_{\text{RR}} |$ is smaller than the Newtonian two-body acceleration by a factor of $v^5$, this is referred to as a 2.5PN term in the PN framework, where the order counting is done in powers of $v^{2}$.
+Furthermore, one can perform a sanity check by taking the test-particle limit $\eta \rightarrow 0$ and find that the RR acceleration vanishes, which is consistent with the fact that to LO in perturbation theory, a test-particle will move on a geodesic.
+With this estimate in hand, the RR timescale is

 In what follows, we first describe the formalism of osculating orbits, following~\cite{poisson_will_2014}.
 We then discuss in detail the timescales involved in the system.